-There are 5 key considerations when RV shopping that should drive your decision and you’ll be surprised to learn that price is not even on the list.
-Unfortunately, most RV shoppers consider the price of the RV as the very first and most important factor in their decision-making process, and that clouds their judgment.
+There are 5 key considerations when RV shopping.
+All should drive your decision.
+You’ll be surprised to learn that price is not even on the list.
+Unfortunately, most RV shoppers consider the price of the RV as the very first and most important factor in their decision-making process.
+This clouds their judgment.

-Choosing the right RV is a huge decision and if you choose wisely, you will enjoy your RV for years to come, but if your choice is based on price alone you may find that you never really feel comfortable in your RV and you may not want to even travel or camp in your new rig.
+Choosing the right RV is a huge decision.
+If you choose wisely, you will enjoy your RV for years to come.
+But if your choice is based on price alone you may find that you never really feel comfortable in your RV.
+You may not want to even travel or camp in your new rig.

 Don’t only consider the price of RVs

-As a case in point, we have friends who were suffering from RV fever, as a result of having seen the RV that we had just purchased.
-In the interest of full disclosure, we had spent over a year shopping for our rig before making the final decision.
+As a case in point, we have friends who were suffering from RV fever.
+This is a result of having seen the RV that we had just purchased.
+It was just over a year of shopping for our rig before we made the final decision.

-We owned our RV for nearly 20 years and drove it over 120,000 miles, but our friends with RV fever rushed through the process, ignoring the guidelines below, and focused solely on the prices of the various RVs that they were considering.
-They ended up buying a new Class A motorhome from a dealer and manufacturer, neither of which would stand behind the sale.
+We owned our RV for nearly 20 years and drove it over 120,000 miles.
+But our friends with RV fever rushed through the process.
+They ignore the guidelines below.
+And they focused solely on the prices of the various RVs that they were considering.
+They ended up buying a new Class A motorhome from a dealer and manufacturer.
+Neither of which would stand behind the sale.

-The rig they purchased has serious design flaws that caused endless problems with the black tank holding and discharge system.
-The dealer was unable and unwilling to fix it, and the manufacturer was equally unconcerned.
+The rig they purchased has serious design flaws.
+This caused endless problems with the black tank holding and discharge system.
+The dealer was unable and unwilling to fix it.
+The manufacturer was equally unconcerned.

-Our friends were forced to trade in this new RV, less than 6 months after buying it, and what had seemed like such a good deal when they bought it, cost them an additional $20,000 in lost value.
+Our friends were forced to trade in this new RV.
+It was less than 6 months after buying it.
+What had seemed like such a good deal when they bought it, cost them an additional $20,000 in lost value.

-So I beg you, if you are considering buying an RV, consider these five keys elements in the order in which they are presented before you ever start to compare prices.
+If you are considering buying an RV, consider these five key elements.
+Follow in the order in which they are presented before you ever start to compare prices.